-What To Look For In A Good Budget Keyboard (that is still good quality!)
+What To Look For In The Best Budget Keyboard Piano (that is still good quality!)

-There are a number of things to keep an eye out for, that can help you find the right product for your own personal needs.
+There are a number of things to keep an eye out for in the best budget keyboard piano, that can help you find the right product for your own personal needs.
 Here are some of the most important ones to keep in mind:

 *The Price: What kind of money are you willing to spend on this keyboard?
 It´s good to have some guidelines set up before going shopping for an instrument, so you know your budget and stay within it.

 * The Build: What kind of materials is the keyboard made of, and how durable does it seem?
 Entry level instruments certainly will never match the sturdiness of professional gear, but there can still be a wide range when it comes to materials and their durability (you want to be able to enjoy it for a long time!).

 * The Portability: What size keyboard are you looking for?
 Most keyboards will feature 61 keys, which is the universal standard when it comes to key range – five full octaves – but there are keyboards that come in significantly smaller dimensions than others, mainly in two ways: either by saving in weight (which is useful if you plan on taking your instrument with you on-the-go), or by varying the size of the actual keys (most keyboards will come with full-size synth-style keys, but there are options with mini-keys as well; whether this is right for you is up to yourself, ultimately, bear in mind that the playing technique involved in playing on mini-sized keys is quite different from playing on full-sized normal keys).